-It’s the age old question when it comes to denim, but what is the best length for bootcut jeans?
-Are yours too short, too long or not fitting right?
+It’s the age old question when it comes to denim, but how long should bootcut jeans be for a proper fit?
+Are yours too short, too long or simply just not fitting right?
 The Jeans Blog has you covered!
-This post is for both men and women as bootcut jeans are a unisex cut, so carry on reading to find out what length you should be wearing.
+This post is for both men and women as bootcut jeans are a unisex cut, we’re going to cover how bootcut jeans are supposed to fit and most importantly, how to wear your bootcut jeans.

-When it comes to bootcut jeans for women, most importantly this depends entirely on what footwear you choose to style the jeans with, but also what type of look you are going for.
+When it comes to how long jeans should be for women, this mostly depends entirely on what footwear you choose to style the jeans with, but also what type of look you are going for.
 I generally tend to stray away from bootcut jeans now as I have petite legs (see our bootcut or skinny jeans for petite women post) and I often find they can swamp my frame, but for those of you who absolutely adore them and you are one of the lucky ladies that looks fantastic in them, here are the length tips for you!

 Bootcut Jeans With Heels

+So, where should your jeans fall?
 When wearing bootcut jeans with heels, the ideal length for the hem is 1cm off of the floor.
 This leaves enough gap so that the denim doesn’t drag/touch the ground and get dirty and it also creates a really sleek, clean and straight silhouette with the way the leg falls.
 You don’t want to go any longer as they will start bunching and getting dirty or damaged and you definitely don’t want to go much shorter than the 1cm guideline (2cm at most) as this can make your legs look short.
-Covering up your heels so only the tip is showing through really helps to lengthen and elongate your legs, creating a gorgeous look.
+Covering up your heels so only the tip is showing through really helps to lengthen and elongate your legs, creating a gorgeous look and is ideally how your jeans should fit.
 I recommend hemming your bootcut jeans to your favourite height shoes and keeping them for those only.
 Hopefully you will have a lot of heels with the same heel height, so they can work with multiple pairs!

 Bootcut Jeans With Flats

-If you are on the taller side and love to wear flats often, bootcut jeans can still work.
+If you are on the taller side and love to wear flats often, bootcut jeans can still work if you know how to wear them and understand the proper jean length for your size.
 I know they are often seen as jeans for heels only as they are smarter, but giving a nod back to the 90’s here can also work for you.
 When you wear bootcut jeans with flats, make sure you are wearing a mid to light blue wash and that the hems do touch the floor.
 I’m not saying that they should drag and get damaged with bunches of excess fabric, but having them just skimming the floor with a raw hem or a slightly frayed hem will really add to that easy Californian/Australian relaxed look.
 I personally don’t think smart bootcut jeans work with flats, so only wear the casual ones.
 Definitely don’t have them shorter than the floor though as this will make you look really short and it wont be flattering.

 Wear Cropped Bootcut/Flare Jeans